Natto-PKP/discord-sucrose/readme.md

 ### **Can I use message command?**

 > It's not actually supported by the package, but u always can build your own message command manager with discord.js

+### **How can I manager bot shards?**

+> It's the same [from discord.js](https://discordjs.guide/sharding/#getting-started-1).
+Rename your index file to bot file and create a index file with the shardings manager.
+The process is exactly the same as the guide, expect for Discord Client class is replaced be Sucrose class